-A. Stenotopic to acid waters,
+- A. Stenotopic to acid waters,

-E. Eurytopic (acid to neutral or slightly alkaline),
+- E. Eurytopic (acid to neutral or slightly alkaline),

-S. Stenotopic to acid blackwaters
+- S. Stenotopic to acid blackwaters

-En.
-Endemic to NSPSF

 According to PERHILITAN survey conducted in 2009, 17 species of amphibians from Family Bufonidae, Raniidae, Microhylidae, Megophrydae and Rhacophoridae have been recorded.
 Poisonous Rock Frog (Rana hosii) from Raniidae Family has also been recorded in the peat swamp forest area.
 As for reptiles, 16 species have been recorded from Agamidae, Gekkonidae, Scincidae, Varanidae, Elapidae, Boidae and Colubridae Families.